PHoogestraat/sqlalchemy-challenge_PH2020/README.md

 1. Design a query to retrieve the last 12 months of precipitation data.
 2. Data display of  `date` and `prcp` values in Panda.
 3. Plot the results.
-4. Summary statistics for the precipitation data.
+4. Summary statistics for precipitation data.

 ### Precipitation Analysis
 1. Design a query to calculate the total number of stations.